1oly/compiled-binder-example/README.md

 > How do I add new packages to "bake in?"

-You can edit the following line in the Dockerfile:
+Edit the following line in the Dockerfile:

 ```
 RUN julia -e "using Pkg; pkg\"add PackageCompiler Plots DataFrames GR Query\"; using PackageCompiler; compile_incremental(:Plots, :DataFrames, GR, :Query, force = true)"